 “What if my child has braces?”
 No problem!
 There are products that students can wear over their braces that allow them to play their instrument pain free.

 “What if I cannot afford to rent an instrument?”
 We will find one for your child to play.
 We have an inventory of school-owned instruments that are made available every year to families with financial concerns.
 Please contact Mr. Meyer if you have any questions about this.

 “How much should my child practice?”Regular practice is necessary to play an instrument to the best of one’s ability.
-We recommend practicing 15 minutes per day for 4-5 days every week.
-We know how busy students are and we really appreciate any time they are able to fit in some practicing!
+We recommend practicing 20 minutes per day for 4-5 days every week.
+This short amount of time, if observed consistently, will really pay off as the year goes on!

 “What if my child is struggling on their instrument after a few weeks?”
 Rome was not built in a day.
 Every musician who has ever played has had to start from the beginning.
 Be patient, and continue to encourage them!
 The greatest progress will occur after a few months once the students have mastered the basics of their instrument.

 Create your own unique website with customizable templates.